Jennifer S. Lund

-Jennifer S. Lund (born July 28, 1940 in Birmingham, England) is a distinguished anatomist who provided insight and research to the organization of feedforward and feedback circuits in the neocortex, observed the pruning of dendritic spines in the primate visual system, and helped describe the patterns of lateral connectivity in the cerebral cortex.
+Jennifer S. Lund (28 July 1940 - 18 July 2025) was a distinguished anatomist who provided insight and research to the organization of feedforward and feedback circuits in the neocortex, observed the pruning of dendritic spines in the primate visual system, and helped describe the patterns of lateral connectivity in the cerebral cortex.

 Early life

-Jennifer S. Lund was born July 28, 1940 in Birmingham, England.
+Jennifer S. Lund was born July 28, 1940, in Birmingham, England.
 Her parents were artists, and both of her siblings worked in the arts, so therefore her interest in science was new to the family.
 Initially, Jennifer found herself drawn to botany, but studies in that subject were discouraged at the time.
 Ultimately the mystery of biology and zoology led her towards a career in neuroscience.

 Education

 Jennifer began her academic career by earning a bachelor's degree in zoology at University College, London.
 Following this achievement, she began a year-long position working as a technical assistant to Jack Downer's research lab in the anatomy department at University College.
 She then began her Ph.D. in neuroscience in the same lab, working for John Zachary Young.
 After traveling with her husband to the United States for better more job opportunities, she began a Post-Doctoral Fellowship at the University of Pennsylvania with William Chambers at their institute of Neurological Sciences.
 Jennifer then followed this experience with a second Post-Doctoral Fellowship with Peter Ralston at Stanford University, and began studying corpus callosum.